sndwch/poetry-playground/README.rst

 .. code-block::

-   python3 -m pip install generativepoetry
+   python3 -m pip install poetryplayground

 You will also need Microsoft's core font TTF files in /Library/Fonts/.